w-jablonski/double_podium/README.md

 The two pinkie-keys are also serving as modifiers (CTRL and ALT) . which inevitably complicates things
 As tlimited room and by principle hand never moves, these

-I have slightly different (and lower) keycaps on these pinkie-keys so that the hand can find them without looking.

 for the hand than thumb + podium (of the same hand) would be and even in .
 Read below about the inevitable complications of mixing a modifier and a layer activator into one key.